ecssiah/libgdx-and-jruby/README.md

     end

 You need to declare the implemented methods.
-Also, notice that Ruby treats almost all numbers the same.
+I think in Java it ignores them if they are missing.
+Also, notice that Ruby pretty much treats all numbers the same.
 No more f's all over the place or issues with whether or not you sent a float or a int to a function.
-If you need to convert the number objects have short little methods built in.
+If you need to convert something they have short little methods built in along with basic math functions.

     @float.to_i
     @integer.to_s

 These will take a float to an integer and an integer to a string.
-There are more .to_ methods.
+There are more .to_ methods and other builtins like .abs and exponentiation.

+    @float**3

-Finally, to make it run the Initializer must be updated to include all of the new imports and require statements to include the other scripts.
+To make it run the Initializer must be updated to include all of the new imports and require statements for the scripts you want to use.

     require 'java'